google/sbom-conformance/README.md

 #### Timestamp

 This refers to the "Timestamp" data field in the NTIA specification.
 It is a top-level check that passes if the [Created](https://spdx.github.io/spdx-spec/v2.3/document-creation-information/#69-created-field) field is present and non-empty.

+#### Relationships

+This refers to the "Dependency Relationship" data field in the NTIA specification.
+It is a top-level check that passes if every package is a member of some [Relationship](https://spdx.github.io/spdx-spec/v2.3/relationships-between-SPDX-elements/).
+The check does not require a specific `relationshipType`.

+In the case that a package has no relationships, `NONE` can be used for `spdxElementId` or for `relatedSpdxElement`, and the check will pass for the package.

+This is one interpretation of the NTIA specification.
+It differs from the SPDX intepretation ([defined here](https://spdx.github.io/spdx-spec/v2.3/how-to-use/#k2-satisfying-ntia-minimum-elements-for-an-sbom-using-spdx)), possibly because this library's intepretation does not factor in documents such as [Framing Software Component Transparency: Establishing a Common Software Bill of Material (SBOM)](https://www.ntia.gov/files/ntia/publications/framingsbom_20191112.pdf).

+TODO: the `NOASSERTION` behavior should be made consistent with the other checks.

 #### Name